qdread/glmm-workshop-dec2022/syllabus.md

 - **easystats** (make diagnostic plots to test model assumptions)
 -	**emmeans** (estimate treatment effects and test hypotheses)
 -	**ggplot2** (make publication-quality graphics)

-## Note on general versus generalized models, and Bayesian versus classical statistics

-Based on the poll results, it seems that most students taking this course will need to spend some time learning the basics of R before we get into the statistics.
-Therefore I think it will not be feasible to cover generalized linear models or Bayesian statistics in this workshop.
-We will focus on R basics and start with simpler LMM models.
-I will plan a future workshop or series of workshops on generalized linear mixed models, and on Bayesian statistics.